block-foundation/solidity-ifc-data/README.md

 </div>

+**The `IFCDataContract` is a Solidity-based Ethereum smart contract designed to facilitate the integration with Industry Foundation Classes (IFC) data through a decentralized oracle mechanism.**

 ## Introduction

 The `IFCDataContract` is a Solidity smart contract designed to integrate with Industry Foundation Classes (IFC) data via an Oracle.

 > IFC is a data standard used widely in the architecture, engineering, and construction (AEC) industry to facilitate interoperability between different software used in these fields.
 The data standard encompasses various elements of building information modeling (BIM) including building elements, cost management, project management, structural elements, and more.

+> Industry Foundation Classes (IFC) is a crucial data standard in the architecture, engineering, and construction (AEC) industry, serving to promote interoperability across varying software platforms. `IFCDataContract` aims to bridge the gap between the decentralized world of Ethereum and the AEC industry by allowing seamless access to IFC data.

 The `IFCDataContract` contract acts as a client contract in a decentralized oracle network and is designed to request specific IFC data from an external data source, receive and store that data, and then provide access to the stored data.